devu11/TODO_LIST_REACT/README.md

 # TODO APPLICATION

 It is a to-do application built using a React app.
-It has features such as fetching external APIs, adding, deleting, updating, and marking tasks as complete.
-It also includes filters to view all todos, incomplete todos, and completed todos.
+It features fetching external APIs, adding, deleting, updating, and marking tasks as complete.
+Additionally, it includes filters to view all todos, incomplete todos, and completed todos.
+For managing the state, React hooks have been utilized.

+When a new todo is added, it will be displayed at the last line.
+You can edit a todo by clicking the edit button.
+After editing, there is an option to save it, which will replace the previous version and list it accordingly.
+To delete a todo, simply click the delete button.
+If you have completed a todo task, you can click on the checkbox.
+If you want to see all tasks, completed tasks, or incomplete tasks, you can click the filter option, which will list the tasks accordingly.

 ##  Features